sai1004/ng-international-mobile/README.md

             ...
             "node_modules/intl-tel-input/build/js/intlTelInput.min.js"
             ...
         ]
 </ul>

 <h3> Step 3: </h3>
-Importing  Ng2TelInputModule Module  into your AppModule
+<h6>Importing  Ng2TelInputModule Module  into your AppModule </h6>

          import {Ng2TelInputModule} from 'ng2-tel-input';

-Now, We are good to go and start using in app
+<h6>Now, We are good to go and start using in app</h6>

-In order to use this directive, you need to add "ng2TelInput" directive with "[ng2TelInputOptions]" options to your text field.
-For example,
+<h6> In order to use this directive, you need to add "ng2TelInput" directive with "[ng2TelInputOptions]" options to your text field.
+For example, </h6>

           <input type="text"